-During FY 2017 the PREP supplied 24,436 MWh (equivalent to 83,376 MMBtu) of electricity.
-As currently configured, the PREP was credited with the production of 34,360 MWh (equivalent to 83,376 117,237 MMBtu) of electricity.
-Because this renewable energy was produced on-site, EPAct 2005 Section 203 allows for a double bonus and 234,474 MMBtu of renewable electrical energy can be used in calculations of compliance with target percentages.
+During CY 2018, the PREP supplied 50,390 MWh (equivalent to 171,929 MMBtu) of electricity to Pantex and the local electrical grid.
+Because this renewable energy was produced on-site, EPAct 2005 Section 203 allows for a double bonus and more than 350,000 MMBtu of renewable electrical energy can be used in calculations of compliance with target percentages established by the SPO regarding the ratio of an agency's total electric and thermal energy accounted for by renewable and alternative energy (also known as "Clean Energy"3) and the ratio of renewable electric energy to the total agency electric energy consumption.
 There are currently no alternative energy technologies used at Pantex.
-Accordingly, the magnitude of "Renewable Electric Energy" and "Clean Energy" are equivalent.
+Accordingly, the magnitude of "Renewable Electric Energy" and "Clean Energy" used in the numerator of the above ratio calculations are equivalent.